 Interview by: Darrel Craig Harris | Studio photo’s by Jimmy Katz | Live photo’s by Carl Hyde.

 Kenny Garrett is a Grammy award winning saxophonist originally from Detroit Michigan who started his career at the young age of 18 years old as a touring member of Duke Ellington band.
-He has had a legendary career which included being a member of the Miles Davis band for over five years, a Grammy-winning record and numerous with Chic Corea in 2010 and numerous recordings with many household names in the jazz world!
-His impressive solo career and numerous Down Beat readers poll awards have cemented his legacy as one of the greats!
+He has had a legendary career which included being a member of the Miles Davis band for over five years.
+Achieving a Grammy-winning record with Chic Corea in 2010 and numerous recordings with many household names in the jazz world!
+His impressive solo career and many Down Beat readers poll awards have cemented his legacy as one of the greats!

 Darrel Craig Harris: Hi Kenny how are you doing today?
 You’re in New Jersey correct?